-Graduate and undergraduate students of all levels and backgrounds are invited to present their work (research or projects).
+Graduate and undergraduate students and postdocs of all levels and backgrounds are invited to present their work (research or projects).
 Posters do NOT have to be directly related to the symposium theme, but students should be able to communicate their research succinctly.
-Posters will be broadly divided into the following categories:
+Posters will be broadly divided into the following categories (but any research topic is welcome):

 Machine Systems/Agricultural Systems